SwiftThemes/EAA/readme.txt

 * Verify the website ownership with the meta tag.

-### EAA's awesome features include &hellip;
+### Easy AdSense Ad Manager's awesome features include &hellip;

 ### Separate desktop/tablet AdSense ads injection and mobile AdSense ads injection.
-You can have different AdSense ad units for mobile, (tablets and desktops).
+You can insert different AdSense ad units for mobile, (tablets and desktops).
-With this feature, you can insert the high performing 336x300px or 728x90 adsense units for desktops and tablets and insert 300px wide mobile AdSense Ads for mobiles.
+With this feature, you can quickly insert the high performing 336x300px or 728x90 adsense units for desktops and tablets and insert 300px wide mobile AdSense Ads for mobiles.
 Though Google AdSense provides responsive ad units, their fill rate is not very good.

 ### AdSense / Ads Injection on homepage and archives